Brønnøysund: Economy

-The town is the administrative and commercial centre of the municipality of Brønnøy.
+The town is the administrative and commercial centre of Brønnøy Municipality.

 In recent years, Brønnøysund has managed to create a certain economic growth.
 Fjord Seafood originated here, as well as the largest limestone mine in Northern Europe and the highest foodstuff production in Northern Norway are examples of entrepreneurship and well-run economy in this somewhat prosperous region.
 Modern agriculture, hydroponics, the large TTS transport corporation, wood processing and tourism are the main driving industries.

 Transportation

 Brønnøysund has daily visits by the Hurtigruten (Coastal Express), northbound at night and southbound in the afternoon.
 It has its own airport, Brønnøysund Airport, Brønnøy, and a direct eastbound connection to the European route E6 highway.

 Throughout Norway, the town is known as the location of the Brønnøysund Register Centre, in which the new e-government portal Altinn is the newest addition.
 Torghatten ASA has its headquarters in Brønnøysund.

 Airport

 Brønnøysund Airport, Brønnøy is located only about 2 km from the town centre, and is a vital communications link not only for the town, but also for a large region surrounding the town.

 The airport opened in 1968, providing modern and much needed, time-effective transportation to the region, and making it possible to reach both the capital and medical services within an acceptable timeframe.

 In May 2010, the direct flight to Oslo was launched, and since April 2011 there are three daily departures for Oslo with a 50-seat plane.
 There are also connections to Sandnessjøen, Mo i Rana, Rørvik, Trondheim, and Bodø.

 It is served by Norway's oldest airline, Widerøe.
 It is also base for some of the offshore helicopter services, making it possible to exploit the vast petroleum resources offshore.